dbmdz/solr-ocrhighlighting/docs/formats.md

 `org.mdz.search.solrocr.formats.alto.AltoFormat`.

-In the **Schema**, make sure that `org.mdz.search.solrocr.formats.alto.AltoCharFilterFactory` and `solr.HTMLStripCharFilterFactory` are the first two filters (in this order) in your indexing analyzer chain for OCR fields.
+In the **Schema**, make sure that `org.mdz.search.solrocr.formats.alto.AltoCharFilterFactory` is the first filter in your indexing analyzer chain for OCR fields.

 **Block type mapping:**